Section508Coordinators/Dev-Automation/README.md

 ## Overview
 This is an overview of Section 508/Accessibility test automation with examples.
 ### Accessibility Test Automation Examples
-The following test frameworks are treated in these examples:
+The following accessibility test frameworks are treated in this repository:
 * Pa11y
 * Axe-core
 * Google Lighthouse